jtorral/pgpoolTutorial/README.md

 Unfortunately, I do not have an image for ARM architecture yet.
 That is in the works.
 If you feel you have time and can modify the Docker file for a **--platform=linux/arm64 rockylinux:9** please feel free to do so and submit a PR.

+### What is Pgpool ?

+Pgpool is a middleware for Postgres that sits between the client and the database server.
+It provides several key features to enhance a Postgres database's performance, high availability, and scalability.
+It is not a replacement for Postgres.

+Some key benefits of Pgpool include ….

+Connection Pooling which is one of the most fundamental features.
+Instead of creating a new connection for every client request, Pgpool maintains a pool of open connections to the Postgres server.
+When a new client request comes in, Pgpool can reuse an existing connection from the pool.
+This significantly reduces the overhead of establishing new connections, which is particularly beneficial for applications with frequent, short lived connections.

+Pgpool can manage multiple Postgres servers, including a primary server and one or more replica servers.
+It can intelligently distribute read queries among the replica servers to spread the load and improve performance.
+This is known as read write splitting.
+Write queries are always sent to the primary server to maintain data consistency.

+By using a primary and replica setup, Pgpool provides high availability.
+If the primary server fails, Pgpool can automatically detect the failure and promote a replica to become the new primary.
+We will cover this in the tutorial.

+Pgpool can also cache the results of frequently executed SELECT queries.
+If the same query is requested again, it can serve the result directly from its cache instead of executing the query on the database server.
+This can dramatically improve the response time for read heavy workloads.

+Obviously, these are all options which can be left out or included in your implementation.

+### Comparing Pgpool to Patroni or Pgbouncer

+Pgpool's place in the Postgres community is best understood as a multi featured tool that is more complex than a single purpose utility like PgBouncer, but significantly less complicated to operate than a full fledged cluster manager like Patroni.

+This middle ground is what makes it an attractive alternative for many use cases.

+#### Pgpool vs Patroni

+The core reason Pgpool is a less complicated alternative to Patroni is that it operates as a passive proxy rather than an active cluster manager.
+While Patroni is a powerful tool for building a robust high availability system, its power comes from a more complex design with more components to manage and worry about.

+* Patroni’s entire design relies on a distributed consensus store like etcd or consul.
+This store is the single source of truth for the cluster's state, tracking which node is the primary and which are the replicas.
+While this model is highly resilient, it introduces a **significant** layer of operational complexity.
+You now have a third, critical piece of infrastructure to manage and monitor in addition to your Postgres instances.
+Pgpool, on the other hand, uses its own internal watchdog process to monitor node health and handle failover, eliminating the need for an external, third party component.
+* Passive vs. Active Control is the most crucial distinction between Pgpool and Patroni.
+Patroni actively manages the lifecycle of your Postgres instances.
+It starts and stops them, performs promote commands on replicas, and modifies their configurations based on the state in etcd.
+It essentially **takes over** the management of your Postgres cluster.
+Pgpool, on the other hand, is a simple proxy that sits in front of your database servers.
+It monitors their health and routes queries, but it doesn't control the Postgres processes themselves.
+It doesn't tell a replica to become a primary unless you configure it to do so.
+It simply detects that one has become a primary and starts routing traffic to it.
+This hands off approach makes it much simpler to integrate into existing database environments without rearchitecting your entire system.

+#### Pgpool vs PgBouncer

+The comparison with PgBouncer is different, as PgBouncer is a more narrowly focused tool.

+* PgBouncer is designed to do one thing: connection pooling.
+It is a lightweight and highly efficient tool for handling a large number of client connections by reusing a smaller pool of connections to the Postgres server.
+* PgBouncer does not offer other features like load balancing, automatic failover, query routing or query caching.
+Its singular purpose makes it somewhat simple and fast.
+Pgpool, in contrast, is a multi purpose tool that bundles connection pooling, load balancing, automatic failover, and query caching into a single package.

+Because it does more, Pgpool is slightly more complex to configure than PgBouncer, though it provides a more comprehensive set of high availability features with granular control of what features to make use of.